April 18, 2017

 The other thing worth noting is that about 1.3 million new households are being formed every year.
 Those families all need a place to live, either a single-family home or an apartment.
 Thus, we need to see housing starts rise by 1.3 million just to keep pace with growth in households.
 However, the fact that housing starts were substantially below the growth in households for so long, there is pent-up demand.
 We expect starts to reach 1.4 million by the end of 2017 and 1.5 million in 2018.

-Building permits fell 6.2% in February to 1,213 thousand after having jumped 5.3% in January.
-The February drop was entirely in multi-family permits which is very volatile on a month-to-basis.
-It will almost certainly rebound next month.
+Building permits rose 3.6% in March to 1,260 thousand after having declined 6.0% in February.
 Because permits are another volatile indicator it is best to look at a 3-month average (which is shown below).
-That 3-month moving average now stands at 1,245 thousand which continues to point towards slow but steady improvement in housing.
+That 3-month moving average now stands at 1,256 thousand which continues to point towards slow but steady improvement in housing.
 The reason people look at permits is because a builder must first attain a permit before beginning construction.
 Thus, it is a leading indicator of what is likely to happen to starts several months down the road.
-If permits are currently at 1,245 thousand, housing starts will gradually approach the 1.4 million mark.
+If permits are currently at 1,256 thousand, housing starts will gradually approach the 1.4 million mark.